loveencounterflow/coffee-script/README.md

 not use it to control a space rocket.**

-Currently, the focus is on getting generators right in NodeJS; other targets (most importantly Firefox, which currently does not fully comply with ES6 generator specs) are *not* supported.
+Currently, the focus is on getting generators right in NodeJS; other targets (most importantly Firefox, which currently does not fully comply with ES6 generator specs) are *not* supported and may or may not work.

 ES6 also specifies `yield*`, which corresponds to Python's `yield from` construct.
-However, if you try to use that in NodeJS 0.11.2, you're bound to witness the Longest.
-Stacktrace.
-Ever. from deep inside of NodeJS, so don't do that.
+This has not yet been included; when the feature lands in CoffyScript, it will presumably surface as `yieldfrom`.
+Also missing is a loop construct to simplify iterating over generator values, akin to Python's `for x in g`.
+Community discussion would indicate that it might get implemented as `for x outof g`.

 ### A Note on Require.Extensions